shahanakattil/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M06Lab03_Agent_Collab.md

 and other electronic products that it manufactures.
 With more and more new agents coming on board, your organization is looking for more ways to help newer agents solve customer problems faster.
-One way that they have identified how to do this is by providing more collaboration options for their agents.
+One way that they have identified how to do this by providing more collaboration options for their agents.
 Since they use Microsoft Teams, they have decided to leverage the collaboration capabilities available between Microsoft Teams and Dynamics 365.